claytonmgravatt/ai102-private/Syllabus.md

 This course is designed for three target audiences.
  1. People preparing for the AI 102 certification exam.
     - This group is expected to have some existing knowledge of Azure, as well as some familiarity with Python or C#.
-    - This group should thoroughly review and supplementary reading, which is targeted for the exam.
+    - This group should thoroughly review the supplementary reading, which is targeted for the exam.
 2. Developers seeking to learn how to integrate AI solutions into their applications.
     - This group is expected to have some existing knowledge of Azure, as well as some familiarity with Python or C#.
     - This group may also benefit from reading the supplementary reading materials, but should focus on completing weekly projects.